 If these symptoms are left untreated, ADHD can lead to frustration with school and work performance, low self-esteem, and poor social relationships.
 To evaluate if you or your child may have ADHD, a screening may be appropriate.

 Since so many factors impact our ability to focus and may look like ADHD, diagnosing this condition is a challenging task.
 Therefore, a comprehensive neuropsychological evaluation may be necessary to rule out these other factors.

-Once an accurate diagnosis is made, we will implement a custom-built intervention plan that could include executive function coaching, cognitive-behavior therapy, parent guidance, mindfulness/relaxation training and school advocacy.
+Once an accurate diagnosis is made, we will implement a custom-built intervention plan that could include executive function coaching, cognitive-behavior therapy, parent management training, parent guidance, mindfulness/relaxation training and school/work advocacy.
 Each plan is tailored to an individual’s particular needs and assessment profile.